 8 | MUD PIES

 What better Spring activity than mud pies?
 What toddler doesn’t love creating some epic mud pies in their yard?
-This will entertain my 3-year-old better than any beautifully set up activity ever will.
+This will entertain my toddler better than any beautifully set up activity ever will.
 She will spend all afternoon collecting sticks, grass, and rocks to add to her mud pies.
 We have purchased a set of small pots and pans specifically for the backyard.
 They get very messy so rather than using our indoor set and trying to wash them, we just have an inside and outside set!

 9 | BUMBLE BEE PLAY DOUGH TRAY